Changing the way America thinks about recovery, one voice at a time.

 However, he didn’t give up.
 Even when his pill use switched to heroin injections, Ryan kept trying to break the hold addiction had on him.
 He got into a rehab in Pasadena, California, where he got a strong start on his recovery.
 Then, he entered the same system of sober living, barely-there after care, and a community of people who were all trying to keep their addiction in remission.

 One of these people was Garrett Hade.
 Ryan and Garrett met at a detox clinic in 2012.
 It was a chance meeting that would change both of their lives.Garrett was exactly the kind of person who wasn’t supposed to have a drug problem.
-He was raised in an upper class family: his father was the Vice President of Marketing for the MGM hotel in Las Vegas.
-Garrett was a good student, and felt that he had his whole life ahead of him.
+He was raised in good family: his father was extremely successful in business, and mother was a schoolteacher.
+Garrett was a good student, had lots of friends, a loving family, and felt that he had his whole life ahead of him.
 He had every advantage.
-He didn’t know it, but he also had a predisposition to addiction.
-His father, a long-time non-drinker, was actually an alcoholic in recovery.
-At the end of his life, Garrett’s father started drinking again and abusing Ativan.
-Garrett didn’t realize the implications of his father’s actions until much later, when he was on his own path to recovery.

 His addiction began innocently.
-After a snowboarding accident, Garrett was given Vicodin by his family doctor.
+After multiple skateboarding injuries, Garrett was prescribed opioids for the pain.
 Those prescription pills set him on the path to physical dependency, addiction, and a life that was very different than the one he was expecting.
 At 18, a friend’s mother found Garrett snorting crushed-up pain pills and offered him OxyContin instead.
 She was Garrett’s first drug dealer.
 Soon, Garrett was visiting pain pill clinics and trying to collect prescriptions from multiple doctors.
 He was pushed out of that system by the state’s patient-monitoring network and started using street heroin.

 When his father died, Garrett’s drug use spiked.
 He was arrested for shoplifting; the court combined several misdemeanor charges and convicted him of a felony, grand larceny.
 That was Garrett’s entry into the criminal justice system.
 He cycled through jails, homeless shelters, and sober living homes.
 Without services or support, Garrett was trapped in the same endless spiral that Ryan was.
 When their paths crossed in a public detox, however, it was the beginning of a friendship that would change both their lives.
 They started out as roommates and quickly became best friends.